thegroveco/metronome.io_v2.0/README.md

 # metronome.io v2

 This is a bare bones static site using SASS and Bootstrap 4.3.
-All SCSS/CSS and JS files are minified and concatenated and Images are optimized  placed in the `dist` folder ready to be referenced.
+All SCSS/CSS and JS files are minified and concatenated and Images are optimized and placed in the `dist` folder ready to be referenced.
 The working CSS and JS files can be found in the `assets` folder.
-Any images placed within the `images` folder will be optimized and placed in the `dist/images` directory ready to be served.
+Any images placed within the root `images` folder will be optimized and placed in the `dist/images` directory ready to be served.

 ### Install dependencies: